MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 	└─── noO2rep2_SRR352263_bowtie_mapping.out
 ```

-**Take a look at [Bowtie documentation](http://bowtie-bio.sourceforge.net/manual.shtml) and describe the specified options (-m in particular).**
-**What is the proportion of reads aligned on the reference genome?**

 #

 ## Alignments Visualization with a Genome Browser <a name="genome_browser"></a>

 #

 The [Integrative Genomics Viewer](http://software.broadinstitute.org/software/igv/home) (IGV) is a high-performance **visualization tool** for interactive exploration of large, integrated genomic datasets.
 It supports a wide variety of data types, including array-based, next-generation sequence data and genomic annotations.
 In this practical, we will use IGV to visualize mapping results (see previous section).
 For that, **SAM files** has to be converted into **BAM files** (a binary version of SAM) and “sorted” according to the genomic sequence.
-We will use programs available in the [**Samtools**](http://samtools.sourceforge.net/) suite.
+We will use programs available in the [**Samtools 1.9**](http://samtools.sourceforge.net/) suite.

 1. Sort and Converte *.sam* into *.bam* files